Scientists use models to explain ideas and to test predictions.

 Data collected by Rutherford and his team showed that some positively charged particles were repelled and deflected when fired at gold foil.
 This was not predicted by the plum pudding model.

-How did Rutherford change the atomic model to provide a scientific explanation that accounted for the new data?
+How did Rutherford change the atomic model to provide a scientific explanation accounted for the new data?